Residual-PAC Privacy: Automatic Privacy Control Beyond the Gaussian Barrier: Experiments

-\textbf{Accuracy vs. $\beta$ (a-d of Figure \ref{fig:all_metrics}):} As $\beta$ decreases (moving left along the horizontal axis), privacy increases.
-Thus, all three methods incur a drop in test accuracy.
-When $\beta$ is relatively large (near $\mathtt{MI}{o}$), all three algorithms yield almost the same accuracy close to the noiseless accuracy.
-As $\beta$ decreases, the SR-PAC curve always stays about the curves of Auto-PAC and Efficient-PAC\textemdash most dramatically on CIFAR-10 and CIFAR-100.
+\textbf{Accuracy vs. $\beta$ (a–d of Figure \ref{fig:all_metrics}).} As $\beta$ decreases (moving right), privacy increases and all methods lose test accuracy.
+For large $\beta$ (near the no-privacy case), all three algorithms attain accuracies close to the noiseless model.
+As $\beta$ tightens, the SR-PAC curve remains strictly above the Auto-PAC and Efficient-PAC curves across datasets.
+On \textbf{CIFAR-10} and \textbf{CIFAR-100}, Auto-PAC and Efficient-PAC are visibly separated from each other (not merely from SR-PAC), reflecting their different Gaussian calibrations.
+On \textbf{MNIST} and \textbf{AG-News}, the three methods cluster near the top for larger $\beta$, but SR-PAC retains a measurable accuracy edge at matched $\beta$.

-\textbf{Noise Magnitude vs. ($\beta$ (e-h) of Figure \ref{fig:all_metrics}):} As $\beta$ decreases, each algorithm must add more noise, so all three curves rise.
-In every dataset, SR-PAC uses the (approximately) smallest $\mathbb{E}[\|B\|^{2}_{2}]$ at each $\beta$, whose curves never exceed the blue and green curves.
-Auto-PAC and Efficient-PAC both overshoot.
-That is, they add strictly more noise than SR-PAC.
+\textbf{Noise magnitude vs. $\beta$ (e–h of Figure \ref{fig:all_metrics}).} As $\beta$ decreases, each algorithm must add more noise, so all three curves rise.
+Across all datasets, SR-PAC uses the smallest $\mathbb{E} \bigl[\|B\|^{2}_{2}\bigr]$ at each $\beta$.
+Auto-PAC and Efficient-PAC both overshoot—they inject more noise than SR-PAC at matched $\beta$—and on CIFAR-100, MNIST and AG-News, they diverge from each other as well.

-The empirical ordering in both the accuracy and the noise magnitude results exactly matches Theorem \ref{thm:speed_general}.
-Note that the results in Theorem \ref{thm:speed_general} hold for every non-Gaussian base mechanism.
-Figure \ref{fig:all_metrics} (c–d, g–h) shows that SR-PAC’s performance on MNIST and AG News reflects the properties of Proposition \ref{prop:directional}.
-In particular, SR-PAC maintains nearly the same accuracy as the unperturbed mechanism over a wide range of budgets $\beta$, because for $\beta\le\beta_{\mathtt{lab}}$ it injects all noise in directions orthogonal to the label subspace and thus never flips the predicted class.
-At the same time, its total noise magnitude remains an order of magnitude smaller than Auto-PAC or Efficient-PAC, since those conservatively calibrated schemes overestimate the required variance when the logits are highly non-Gaussian (MNIST and AG News both exhibit heavy-tailed logit distributions).
+The empirical ordering in both accuracy and noise magnitude matches Theorem~\ref{thm:speed_general}.
+Moreover, Figure~\ref{fig:all_metrics} (c–d, g–h) exhibits the behavior predicted by Proposition~\ref{prop:directional} on \textbf{MNIST} and \textbf{AG-News}: for $\beta \le \beta_{\mathtt{lab}}$, SR-PAC allocates noise predominantly in directions (approximately) orthogonal to the label subspace, preserving the predicted class over a wide budget range.
+Concurrently, its total noise remains substantially smaller than Auto-PAC and Efficient-PAC, whose conservative Gaussian calibrations overestimate the required variance on heavy-tailed (non-Gaussian) logits.